mabel-dev/opteryx.dev/docs/get-started/clients.md

 python -m opteryx --o planets.csv "SELECT * FROM \$planets"
 ~~~

-Note that CLI will have character escaping requirements, such as a backslash before dollar signs.
+> Note: CLI usage may have character escaping requirements, such as a backslash before dollar signs and backticks.

+Querying individual files

 Abridged usage guidance is available below: